 Sell donated gold and silver from Worksop charity shops, online and by post.

 How does a Worksop charity shop sell donated gold and silver?Send photos to GoldPaid online on WhatsApp and ask any questions first.
 If the item is worth posting, you receive a free prepaid Royal Mail Special Delivery label and then a no-obligation written valuation.
 When your charity accepts, it is paid by Faster Payments to its registered bank account.
-Declined items come back free and insured.
+Declined items come back free and tracked.

 Charity shops in Worksop